 Of course, there is a huge range of efficiencies for each heating and cooling product line, but because you’re a savvy homeowner, you can understand what you can afford and what you’d like to use for your home.
 To help you with your education, here are the most commonly used HVAC energy efficiency ratings and an explanation of what they mean:

 HSPF is the rating used to measure the energy efficiency of the heating part of your heat pump over one heating season.
 A larger HSPF rating indicates that the system is running at a more efficient level than a lower rating.
 In the U.S., new systems have ratings ranging from the federal minimum of 7.7 to 9.4 for the systems with peak efficiency.

 Seasonal Energy Efficiency Ratio (SEER)*

 This may be the most well-known of the energy efficiency ratings, as it measures the efficiency of your system over the cooling season.
-As with most ratings, the higher the SEER rating, the greater the efficiency.
+As with most ratings, the greater the SEER rating, the greater the efficiency.
 Now, the federal minimum for new systems is 13 SEER, and as technology continues to evolve, the top rating continues to go higher, offering you systems that can cool more efficiently and are greener.
-You can also expect to see decreased energy costs with a higher SEER rating.
+You can also expect to see lower energy costs with a higher SEER rating.

 Annual Fuel Utilization Efficiency (AFUE)**